 We have already started to see people using advanced prostheses.
 James Young, a 25-year-old biologist, has a prosthetic arm with a personal drone and an integrated flashlight.

-Pearson, a futurist with an accuracy rate of 85%, said that prostheses will continue to be increasingly advanced to the point where people will accept a fusion between technology and the body.
+Pearson, a futurist with an accuracy rate of 85 percent, said that prostheses will continue to be increasingly advanced to the point where people will accept a fusion between technology and the body.
 Also, people will be able to choose to have cybernetic implants in their legs to make them stronger.

 Clothing could give people superhuman skills

 Mr. Pearson gave the example of the exoskeleton combination.
-Indeed, Hyundai has recently created an exoskeleton combination that can facilitate the lifting of heavy loads.
+Indeed, Hyundai has recently created an exoskeleton combination that can facilitate lifting of heavy loads.

 Other types of advanced clothing may also be considered, such as leggings that make walking and running easier, or a Spiderman suit made with polymer gels to improve strength.

-We will achieve the initial objective of robotics, so much described in science fiction novels: robots will move autonomously and have the intellectual capacities of a human being.
+We will achieve the initial objective of robotics, described so much in science fiction novels: robots will move autonomously and have the intellectual capacities of a human being.

 There is also concern that robots may replace people working in the health sector.
 Indeed, in the field of pharmacy, the profession of medicine and nursing will be threatened by robots, due to the emergence of new technologies for diagnosing diseases.

-The technology of implantable devices in the form of a chip is under development and is expected to be available in 2050.
-Mobile phones will be able to be implanted in the human body and this data implementation technology will make the functionality of the device more accurate.
+The technology for implantable devices in the form of a chip is under development and is expected to be available in 2050.
+Mobile phones will be able to be implanted in the human body and this data implementation will make the functionality of the device more accurate.
 What we use every day as a smartphone will be under our skin.

 The evolution of drones

 In the depths of underground mines, some areas are inaccessible.
-But a company like Inkonova has started working on building drones that fly, fly, climb and use laser technology to scan areas and create a 3D map of them.
-With this advanced air robotics technology, we will be able to extend the human reach to any space that is not affected by the artificial infrastructure.
+But a company like Inkonova has started working on building drones that fly, climb and use laser technology to scan areas and create a 3D map of them.
+With this advanced robotics technology, we will be able to extend the human reach to any space that is not affected by artificial infrastructure.